Helpful tips to help you register for courses.

 - The student is responsible for course withdrawal(s).
 Not attending, discontinuing participation without officially withdrawing, stopping payment, or a bounced check may result in your receiving an “F” or “NC” grade.

-- Before the term begins, drop unwanted courses online through MyUH to avoid financial or academic penalties.
+- Before the term begins, drop unwanted courses on STAR GPS (directly or through MyUH Services) to avoid financial or academic penalties.
 Review your class schedule and student account charges to confirm that the drop processed correctly.

-- Students with financial obligation holds on their records may drop or withdraw from courses in-person, or contact the Outreach College Student Services at (808) 956-7221 or email@example.com for assistance.
+- Students with financial obligation holds on their records may drop or withdraw from courses by contacting Outreach College Student Services for assistance.

 Drop, no “W” on record